 - Get hitched and wedding photos here – seriously, it’s hecking romantic

-It’s safe to say that most of the properties throughout Malibu are beautiful, and that includes the hotels, vacation homes, and even camping.
+It’s safe to say that most of the properties throughout Malibu are beautiful, including hotels, vacation homes, and even camping.

-- Best Budget Campground: Leo Carrillo State Park Campground
+- Budget Campground: Leo Carrillo State Park Campground

-- Best Luxury Vacation Rental: Malibu By the Sea
+- Luxury Vacation Rental: Malibu By the Sea

 See Related: Most Exotic Places in California to Visit